timperrett/hashiconf-2016-demo/README.md

 1. `alias fswatch="$GOPATH/bin/fswatch"
 1. `fswatch`

-This should give continous compilation without the tedious need to constantly restart `gb build`
+This should give continous compilation without the tedious need to constantly restart `gb build`.